Sonnto/ecommerce-website/README.md

 ## What to do?

 Click to navigate the website.
-Add, remove, purchase items.
-Use `4242 4242 4242` as the test credit card.
+Sign in using socila media login providers (please use Google for the time).
+View products for sale.
+Add to and remove from your shopping cart.
+Checkout.
+Process payment (use `4242 4242 4242` as the test credit card).
+View your order history.

 # Future Developments